 Rotavirus is an infection of the stomach and intestines.
 It is the most common cause of severe diarrhea in infants and young children.

-The virus is passed through the stool of someone with rotavirus.
+This problem is caused by a specific type of virus.
+It spreads through the stool of someone with the infection.
 The infected stool can pass the virus to hands, surfaces, objects, food, or water.
 The virus then enters the body when any of these infected items come in contact with the mouth.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The infection may be diagnosed based on your symptoms.
-A stool sample may be taken.
-The sample will be examined for the presence of the virus.
+This is often enough to make the diagnosis.
+A stool sample may be taken to identify the virus.